Employee or self-employed? – The common definition of employee in Danish and EU law

 The average working hours during a seven-day period calculated over a period of 4 months must not exceed 48 hours including overtime.
 Periods of paid annual leave and periods of sick leave are not included in or neutral in relation to the calculation of the average.

-The Supreme Court referred to the Court of Justice of the European Union, including the judgment in case C-147/17 (Sindicatul Familia Constanţa), and emphasised that the concept of an employee in EU law must be defined on the basis of objective criteria, including the existence of a relationship of subordination.
+The Supreme Court referred to the Court of Justice of the European Union, including the judgment in case C-147/17 (Sindicatul Familia Constanţa), and emphasised that the definition of an employee in EU law must be given on the basis of objective criteria, including the existence of a relationship of subordination.

-The judgment also has a special significance for the interpretation of the 48-hour rule, as the Supreme Court found that even in the case that the father had been considered an employee, there would not have been a breach of the 48-hour rule because the municipality had not ordered the father to work more than 30 hours a week, but on the contrary had rejected this.
+This decision is also significant for the interpretation of the 48-hour rule, as the Supreme Court found that even in the instance that the father had been considered an employee, there would not have been a breach of the 48-hour rule because the municipality had not ordered the father to work more than 30 hours a week, but on the contrary had rejected this.

 Misclassification can have serious consequences.
-If a person is wrongly classified as self-employed, an employer may be met with demands for:
+If an individual is wrongly classified as self-employed, an employer may be met with demands for:

 Retrospective payment of holiday pay and pension